Memorial Park (Omaha): History

 On March 3, 1943, before the idea of a war memorial had been proposed, the defunct Dundee Golf Course property wasn't being used.
 A local Kiwanis Club suggested (and property owner Dundee Realty Company agreed) that two hundred apportioned Victory Gardens be sponsored and planted there.

-In a January 1944 letter to Henry Doorly, publisher of the Omaha World-Herald, Mrs. J W Broad, owner of the Gypsy Tea Shop noted that mothers and wives of those killed during World War II would come into her shop "looking so sorrowful" She suggested that a monument be erected to honor the fallen.
+In a January 1944 letter to Henry Doorly, publisher of the Omaha World-Herald, Mrs. J W Broad, owner of the Gypsy Tea Shop noted that mothers and wives of those killed during World War II would come into her shop "looking so sorrowful" and suggested that a monument be erected to honor the fallen.
 As a result, the World War II Memorial Association of Omaha was formed under the leadership of Storz Brewery owner Robert H. Storz and many other prominent citizens of Omaha.
 He lamented a twelve-year struggle the American War Mothers experienced trying to raise money for a World War I monument in Omaha.
 In 1925 a $250,000 structure of Bedford limestone designed by famed war memorial sculptor Lorado Taft, was proposed for a prominent point in Elmwood Park.
 A scaled-back monument was eventually dedicated on November 1, 1937 at Turner Park.
 Robert Storz was intent that a permanent and suitable World War II monument should be achieved.

 After years of zoning and legal disputes related to redevelopment plans, in August 1944, the World War II Memorial Association of Omaha executive committee and the Omaha City Council reached an agreement on the 22.91 acres of condemned Dundee Golf Course property (former Happy Hollow Country Club) near 60th Street and US Route 6 (Dodge Street).
 The remaining 42 acres of property were purchased from the Dundee Realty Company and the City of Omaha agreed to accept and maintain this ground for memorial park purposes.
 After owner Mary George King (daughter of Charles Carlton George) handed over the land, Dundee Realty Company folded.
 Shortly afterward, Mary George King and her husband H. Stephen King moved to La Jolla, California.

 More than 3,000 individuals, patriot organizations, and business organizations, voluntarily contributed $233,732.59 for the purchase of land, architectural services, construction, and landscaping.